Blueberry Brunch Bake

 - In a large bowl, beat cream cheese until smooth.
 Beat in the eggs, yogurt, sour cream, vanilla and cinnamon.
 Gradually add milk and 1/3 cup syrup until blended.
 Pour half over the bread.
 Top with the remaining bread and cream cheese mixture.
 Cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
 Cover and bake at 350° for 30 minutes.
-Uncover; bake 20-25 minutes longer or until a knife inserted near the center comes out clean.
+Uncover; bake 20-25 minutes longer or until a knife inserted in the center comes out clean.
 Sprinkle with additional blueberries if desired.
 Let stand for 5 minutes.
 Serve with syrup.
-Yield: 6-8 servings.